micahcantor/blog/content/blog/js-to-asm-in-hs.md

 +++
-title = "Compiling a Subset of JavaScript to ARM Assembly in Haskell" date = 2022-05-29 description = "A toy compiler for a subset of JavaScript to ARM assembly, using Haskell."
+title = "Compiling a subset of JavaScript to ARM assembly in Haskell" date = 2022-05-29 description = "A toy compiler for a subset of JavaScript to ARM assembly, using Haskell."
 [taxonomies]